DR-one | BS Microcomp, BIS, ACT, MKI

 • Director - Essentially remote desktop to a DOS machine

-• EMS - Environment Management Station - DOS & OS/2 system management station
+• EMS - Environment Management Service - DOS & OS/2 system management station

 • FTS - Fault Tolerant Server - detects dead server and restarts as that server